mimoo/DES/README.md

 * **main.c** builds the algorithm and allows you to encrypt/decrypt an input file.

-use make to build desbox.
+Use make to build desbox.

     $ make